fur-q/lua-ircclient/doc/ircclient.md

 ### Events

 Event handlers are registered with [session.register](#sessionregisterevt-callback) and called when the corresponding event is received from the IRC server.
-Only one handler may be registered for each event.

 Unless otherwise specified, all parameters of the callback function are strings, and the first two parameters are: